Home The Exonerated: The West Memphis Three

 Steven Branch, Christopher Byers, and Michael Moore were brutally murdered in West Memphis, Arkansas.
 Their bodies were found naked and bound in a drainage ditch.
 All three victims were only eight years old at the time of their death.
 This was a shockingly gruesome attack on three innocent children.

 Evidence indicated that Stevie and Michael were both beaten and drowned.
 Christopher’s death appeared to have been far more violent.
 He suffered violent injuries to his head and genital mutilation.
-Healed wounds were discovered during the autopsy that suggested child abuse.
+Healed wounds were discovered during autopsy that suggested child abuse.
 Defensive wounds were found that had already healed along with fresh marks on his behind that appeared to have been inflicted with a belt.

 Damien Echols, Jason Baldwin, and Jessie Misskelley have become known as the West Memphis Three.
 The three were teenagers at the time of their arrest in 1993 for the murder of the three boys.
 The circumstances of their arrest along with the investigation that was conducted cast doubt on their guilt very early on.